New Build: Pour It On

 In August 2014, the band announced the intent to release their 2nd album internationally on Sunday Best Recordings, and revealed the new song "The Sunlight" with a video directed by friends Sam Lawlor and Lindsey Pollock, premiered on Pitchfork Media.
-The release date of the album was 20 October and it was available for preorder at all good digital stores with "The Sunlight" as an instant grat track.
-The song has been played on BBC Radio One by Huw Stepehens, on BBC 6 Music by Lauren Laverne, on XFM by John Kennedy, and others.
+The release date of the album was 20 October and was available for preorder with "The Sunlight" as an instant grat track.
 The Guardian said of the song: "Al & Felix Hot Chip nail that soul-crushing melancholic electronic moodiness on this new track".